 Anxiety disorders are a range of potentially debilitating conditions that can significantly impact a person’s ability to go to work, participate in healthy interpersonal relationships, and otherwise meet the responsibilities and expectations of everyday life.
 Marked by the presence of excessive fear and worry, the overall category of anxiety disorders encompasses the several mental health challenges: separation anxiety disorder, selective mutism, specific phobia, social anxiety disorder (also known as social phobia), panic disorder, agoraphobia, and generalized anxiety disorder.

-Without proper care, anxiety disorders can damage a person’s physical, psychological, and social well-being, and can lead to the development of a range of co-occurring conditions.
+Without proper care from a rehab center, anxiety disorders can damage a person’s physical, psychological, and social well-being, and can lead to the development of a range of co-occurring conditions.
 Depending upon the nature of their specific disorder, individuals who suffer from anxiety disorders may have problems with speaking, meeting new people, participating in public events, or even leaving their homes.
 Certain anxiety disorders also manifest physical symptoms such as increased heartbeat, headaches, muscle tension, migraines, hot flashes, insomnia, and nausea.

 At Life Healing Center, we are well aware of the devastation that anxiety disorders can wreak on a person’s life.
 Most importantly, we have developed effective therapeutic techniques that have helped many men and women experience relief from their anxiety symptoms while also developing the skills and strategies to address the underlying issues and co-occurring disorders that either contributed to or resulted from their anxiety disorders.

-When patients enter treatment at Life Healing Center, they join in active collaboration with a team of experienced and dedicated treatment professionals who are committed to providing the comprehensive care that will allow them to overcome the obstacles that an anxiety disorder has placed in their lives.
+When patients enter rehab at Life Healing Center, they join in active collaboration with a team of experienced and dedicated treatment professionals who are committed to providing the comprehensive rehab that will allow them to overcome the obstacles that an anxiety disorder has placed in their lives.

 The Connection between Anxiety and Other Disorders